Kankanaey people: Demographics

 The Kankanaey live in western Mountain Province, northern Benguet, northeastern La Union and southeastern Ilocos Sur.
 The Kankanaey of the western Mountain Province are sometimes identified as Applai or Aplai.
 Because of the differences in culture from the Kankanaey of Benguet, the "Applai" have been accredited as a separate tribe.

+Few Kankanaey can be found in some areas in of the Philippines.
+They form a minority in the Visayas, especially in Cebu, Iloilo and Negros provinces.
+They can also be found as a minority in Mindanao, particularly in the provinces of Sultan Kudarat in Soccsksargen and Lanao del Norte in Northern Mindanao.

 The 2010 Philippines census counted 362,833 self-identifying Kankanaey and 67,763 self-identifying Applai.

 Prehistory

 Recent DNA studies show that the Kankanaey along with the Atayal people of Taiwan, were most probably among the original ancestors of the Lapita people and modern Polynesians.
 They might even reflect a better genetic match to the original Austronesian mariners than the aboriginal Taiwanese, as the latter were influenced by more recent migrations to Taiwan, whereas the Kankanaey are thought to have remained an isolated relict population.